gildurao/chuckstuff/README.md

 # chuckstuff
-This is where I chuck my Chuck related stuff.
+This is where I chuck my ChucK related stuff.